Is remote nursing education working for students?

 How do programmes integrate practical and clinical training?

 Ensuring that nursing education retains its essential practical component remains central.
 While theory works well online, some clinical skills do not translate digitally.
-Many programmes now use a blended approach: theoretical content online and hands‑on training in organised in‑person sessions.
+Many programmes now use a blended approach: theoretical content online and hands-on training in organised in-person sessions.
 Students report greater confidence when timetables are predictable and practice learning is protected.
-In student feedback, placements dominate attention (17.0% share of nursing comments), so aligning digital study with dependable practice capacity and simple feedback loops during placement benefits both learning and student perceptions.
+In student feedback, placements dominate attention (17.0% share of nursing comments), so aligning digital study with dependable practice capacity and simple feedback loops during placement improves both learning and confidence.

 Which support mechanisms matter most for students?